 The Company is very pleased with the continued exceptional performance of its manufacturer partners.
-Management and the Company have great relationships with our current manufacturer partners and believe that if we can continue to perform well, we can build upon our current brand portfolios and hopefully gain the acceptance of other new manufacturers over time.
+Management and the Company have strong relationships with our current manufacturer partners and believe that by performing well, we can build upon our current brand portfolios and may gain the acceptance of other new manufacturers over time.